|Topic:||Financial and Operations|

 - This Procedure applies to all University acquisitions (goods and services, purchase, lease or rent) expended from University operating, capital, ancillary, research and special purpose funds unless exempt as noted below.

 - The University endeavours to procure goods and services in the most efficient and cost-effective manner.
-Procurement Services (Finance Department) shall also adopt leading practices, including technology, to maximize efforts associated with the procure-to-pay process.
+Strategic Procurement Services (Finance Department) shall also adopt leading practices, including technology, to maximize efforts associated with the procure-to-pay process.